 The story behind the belly is that nobody knows the story.
 The internet yields almost no information on the metallic midriff.

-On a mission to get to the bottom of it, I grilled a Lvivan for their perspective.
+On a mission to get to the bottom of it, I grilled a Lvivan friend for his perspective.
 According to him, the belly button was installed by the owner of the bar opposite, Royal Brewery Restaurant (Королівська пивоварня), in honour of beer bellies everywhere.
-Mystery solved and beer is the answer, as ever.
+Mystery solved and as ever, beer is the answer.

 Website (of restaurant): https://royal-brewery.com/